About Me

 In the classroom, I create an active learning environment contextualized by the world around us, drawing examples from current events and using data that students can expect to see in their future careers.
 Evidence based teaching, projects-based learning, and a philosophy of creating environments where students are ‘safe-to-fail’ characterize my classrooms.

 I received my B.S. in Physics and Atmospheric Sciences from the University of Nevada, Reno.
 My academic journey continued in the Water Resources Engineering Department at the University of California, Davis where I worked in the realm of land-atmosphere coupling in the Central Valley.
 In 2020, I joined the Water Resources Engineering Department at the University of Wisconsin-Madison where my dissertation work has been focused on scientifically informed urban climate at the city-scale in partnership with the Milwaukee Metropolitan Sewerage District.
 As part of this project, I developed a new land surface framework, Noah-MP for Heterogenous Urban Environments, which will soon be in the national release of Noah-MP everywhere.
-In 2025, I will transition to a NASA funded Land Cover – Land Use Change Postdoc position where we investigate urban greening around the United States, examining co-benefits and tradeoffs in the cities of Chicago, Baltimore, Houston, and Phoenix, as well as create partnerships in each of these communities!
+In 2025, I transitioned to a NASA funded Land Cover – Land Use Change position, which I wrote as a Co-I, where our team has begun investigating urban greening around the United States, examining co-benefits and tradeoffs in the cities of Phoenix, Salt Lake City, St. Louis, Milwaukee, and Charlottee.